mattpontifex/Rmimic/README.md

 * **decimalplaces**: Function to obtain the number of decimal places of precision in a vector.
 * **determineallpossiblecombinations**: Function to determine all possible combinations of an input array.
 For instance, an array containing A, B, and C could be assessed looking at A, B, C, A:B, A:C, B:C, or A:B:C.
-* **ezANOVA2text**: Function to output ezANOVA results in APA style format with effect sizes and confidence intervals.
 * **fuzzyP**: Function to round P values for reporting.
 Because reporting p = 0.912 to three digits of precision is a bit silly.
 * **posthoc2text**: Function to output ANOVA posthoc results in APA style format with effect sizes and confidence